Canadian Coast Guard

+The Canadian Coast Guard (CCG; Garde côtière canadienne; GCC) is a special operating agency responsible for marine search and rescue (SAR), navigation aids, icebreaking, and marine pollution response.
+Formed in 1962, the CCG is a civilian organization currently housed within the Department of National Defence (DND) and headquartered in Ottawa, Ontario.
+The CCG operates 119 vessels of varying sizes and 23 helicopters, along with a variety of smaller craft.

 Role and responsibility

 Unlike armed coast guards of some other nations, the CCG is a government marine organization without naval or law enforcement responsibilities.
 Naval operations in Canada's maritime environment are exclusively the responsibility of the Royal Canadian Navy.
 Enforcement of Canada's maritime-related federal statutes may be carried out by peace officers serving with various federal, provincial or even municipal law enforcement agencies.

 Although CCG personnel are neither a naval nor law enforcement force, they may operate CCG vessels in support of naval operations, or they may serve an operational role in the delivery of maritime law enforcement and security services in Canadian federal waters by providing a platform for personnel serving with one or more law enforcement agencies.
 The CCG's responsibility encompasses Canada's 202080 km coastline.
 Its vessels and aircraft operate over an area of ocean and inland waters covering approximately 2.3 e6nmi2.